RetroDECK/ES-DE/INSTALL-DEV.md

 VCRUNTIME140_1.dll        (from Windows\System32)
 ```

-In addition to these files, you need libcurl-x64.lib and libvlc.lib, but these are not available for download so you need to generate them yourself from their corresponding DLL files.
+In addition to these files, you need libcurl-x64.lib and libvlc.lib (if building with the VLC video player), but these are not available for download so you need to generate them yourself from their corresponding DLL files.
 Do this inside the respective library directory and not within the emulationstation-de folder.

 libcurl-x64.lib:
 ```